 For purposes of this Policy, these terms should have the following meaning:

-Uncrewed Aircraft Systems (UAS) – UAS are also known as or may be characterized as unmanned aircraft systems or Drone.
+Uncrewed Aircraft Systems (UAS) – UAS are also known as or may be characterized as uncrewed aircraft systems or Drones.

 According to the FAA, a UAS is the Uncrewed aircraft and all of the associated support equipment, control station, data links, telemetry, communications and navigation equipment, etc., necessary to operate the Uncrewed aircraft.
 UAS may have a variety of names including but not limited to quadcopter and quadrotor, FAA regulation applies to UAS regardless of size or weight.
 Model aircraft are not considered by the FAA as UAS and have different regulations.